 SECTION 1.
 Standing committees shall include the following:

 SECTION 2.
-The President shall reserve the right to convene any committee as the need arises.
+The President shall reserve the right to convene any ad-hoc committee as the need arises.
+(Amended 08/2018)

 SECTION 4.
-No committee may spend NASG funds without specific authorization of the Board of Trustees.
+Except for amounts approved in the annual budget, no committee may spend NASG funds without specific authorization of the President for amounts up to $500 or by the Board of Trustees for amounts in excess of $500.
+Persons receiving such authorization shall provide documentation of the expenditure to the Treasurer before the next Board meeting.
 Each standing committee shall be represented as necessary in the annual budget.
+(Amended 08/2018)

 SECTION 5.
 The duties of the NASG committees shall be as set forth in the By-Laws.

 SECTION 1.
-The By-Laws of the NASG shall be established and adopted by the corporation for its own government, and that of the members, directors and officers.
+The By-Laws of the NASG shall be established and adopted by the corporation for its own government, and that of the members, trustees and officers.
+(Amended 08/2018)

 SECTION 2.
 The By-Laws of the NASG may be adopted or amended by a two-thirds majority vote of all members of the Board of Trustees.